SapphireGaze/CV-Analyzer/README.md

 python3 -m venv cv-analyzer
 ```

-Activate the venv and install the dependencies:
+Activate the venv and install the dependencies (this may take a while):

 ```
 source cv-analyzer/bin/activate